Some Basic Important Words to Know

 kiln wash/glass separator/fiber paper

 The Basic Tools for Glass - you can visit our Tools page to check out pictures!

 Your number one, most essential tool is your glass cutter.
 The glass cutter does not actually ‘cut’ the glass, but scores it to prepare it to be cut.
 Do not just go out and buy a glass cutter from any old store.
-You can ask for a glass cutter that will work for stained glass if you don’t want to wait and order one from a glass supplier.
 You can try different kinds- either a pencil grip or a pistol grip.
 Try both types and buy the one that works best for you.
 Some of these are plastic, some are brass.
-Some people prefer the pistol grip.
-I prefer the brass pencil grip.
-The best ones can hold oil, which can protect the sharp cutting part of the tool.
+Some people prefer the pistol grip because it easier for them to hold.
+Some prefer the acrylic or brass pencil grip.

 Grozers, Nibblers or Glass Pliers

 Some people call them grozers, some call them nibblers and some just call them glass pliers.
 They all look like pliers, but go to the hardware store, ask for pliers and you’ll be amazed at how many different types there are.
 Some people can use just a pair of cutters and pliers to score and break their glass.
 Most grozers or nibblers are used to snip off the jagged pieces of glass that occur from an imperfect cut.
 Like cutters, you should try out different grozers, nibblers or pliers to see which ones work best for you.
 Some people have all different kinds and swear they could not do their glass work without all of them.

 Most people use only one pair.

 Next to the glass cutter, the number one most important piece of equipment is a good pair of runners.
 Glass runners are used to break the glass on the score line created by the glass cutter.
 A good runner has a ‘bump’ in the middle of one of the ends.

 This is lined up on the score and when pressure is applied, the glass pops apart.